ani979/my-portfolio/README.md

 # Animesh Shrivastava's portfolio

+Hi, I am Animesh Shrivastava.
+I am having 15 years experience in software development.
 This is my professional portfolio.
-It uses AWS and ReactJS.
+Continuous learning is only habit that i have inculcated.